wmarshall484/incubator-quarks/README.md

 We are transitioning to an incubator project (podling) at the Apache Software Foundation.
 Please joins us by subscribing to the developer mailing list [dev at quarks.incubator.apache.org](http://mail-archives.apache.org/mod_mbox/incubator-quarks-dev/).
-To subscribe send an email to `dev-subscribe at quarks.incubator.apache.org`.
+To subscribe, send an email to `dev-subscribe at quarks.incubator.apache.org`.

 We want to build a community around Quarks for analytics at the edge, so welcome contributions to any aspect of Quarks including: